Avik-Das-567/PyTorch-GradCAM-Image-Classification/README.md

 ## Dataset

-The project uses a small supervised image dataset described by a CSV file with two columns:
+The project uses a labeled image classification dataset described by a CSV file with two columns:

 - `img_path`: relative path to the image file.
 - `label`: integer-encoded class label.